Approximable triangulated categories: More about the strong generation of and

 \plm{P27.995} There is a non-commutative version---Kelly's old theorem doesn't assume commutativity.
 This raises the obvious question: to what extent do the more recent theorems extend beyond commutative algebraic geometry?

 Perhaps we should explain, and for simplicity let us stick to the case where $X=\spec R$ is affine.
 As we have presented the theory, up to now, we have implicitly been assuming that the ring $R$ is commutative.
-But what Kelly proved doesn't depend on commutativity.
+But what Kelly proved doesn't depend on commutativity---the reader can see this for herself, just look at the proof of Theorem~\ref{T1001.5.7}.
 Let $R$ be any associative ring and let $\D^b(\proj R)$ be the derived category of bounded complexes of finitely generated, projective $R$--modules.
 Kelly's 1965 theorem says that $D^b(\proj R)$ has a strong generator if and only if $R$ is of finite global dimension.

 All the later theorems listed above, including the recent ones whose proof relies on approximability, assume commutativity.
 In particular: assume $R$ is a commutative, noetherian ring, of finite type over an excellent ring of dimension $\leq2$.
 Theorem~\ref{T27.17}, in the special case where $X=\spec R$, tells us that the category $\dcoh(X)\cong\D^b(\mod R)$ is strongly generated.
 The category $\D^b(\mod R)$ has for objects the bounded complexes of finite $R$--modules.